Jodi Arias expected to address jury during penalty phase of her trial

 Arias also cannot choose the death penalty.
 It's up to the jury to determine a sentence.
 And while death penalty appeals are automatic in Arizona, she could choose not to pursue additional appeals if she indeed wanted to die for her crime.

 Earlier this week, after Arias' was interviewed post-conviction, her attorneys asked to be allowed to step down from the case, but a judge denied the request.
-Legal experts say the decision was not a surprising one because the attorneys have a conflict of interest with their own efforts to try and save her life while Arias has said
+Legal experts say the decision was not a surprising one because the attorneys have a conflict of interest with their own efforts to try and save her life while Arias has said she'd rather die.

 The motion to withdraw will have no impact on the penalty phase of the trial given jurors are not privy to the filing.

 Like Us.
 We Like You.